itsriodejaneiro/itsrio-site/plugins/intuitive-custom-post-order/readme.txt

 = 3.0.4 =

-* Your Query which uses the 'order' or 'orderby' parameters is preferred.
+* Your custom Query which uses the 'order' or 'orderby' parameters is preferred.
   In order to prefer the parameters of your query, You must use the 'WP_Query()' or 'query_posts()'.
   Excluded 'get_posts()'.
 * Fixed bug